Abu al-Ward: Revolt against Abbasids

 In early 750, following the Abbasids' rout of Marwan's army at the Battle of Zab, Abu al-Ward surrendered to the newly appointed Abbasid governor of Bilad al-Sham (Syria), Abd Allah ibn Ali.
 By surrendering he was able to secure a position for himself and his Qaysi confederation in the Abbasid army.
 Despite declaring his allegiance to the Abbasids, Abu al-Ward defected and took up the cause of the Umayyads, with whom he had ties of loyalty and kinship.
-Abu al-Ward made his decision after hearing that the Abbasid army's Khorasani contingent at Balis had allegedly insulted the descendants of Maslama and assaulted their women.
+Abu al-Ward made his decision after hearing that the Abbasid army's Khorasani contingent at Balis had allegedly insulted the descendants of Maslama ibn Abd al-Malik (who had close ties to Abu al-Ward's family) and assaulted their women.
 He assembled an army of his Qaysi loyalists and kinsmen and attacked the Khorasani officer who was headquartered in Maslama's old fort near Balis, raising the white flag of the Umayyads over the fort and instructed his loyalists at Qinnasrin near Aleppo to raise the Umayyads' flag.
 Abu al-Ward was soon joined by an Umayyad family member, Abu Muhammad al-Sufyani and his Yamani loyalists.
 Abu al-Ward assumed command over the revolt's military operations, while Abu Muhammad assumed its political leadership.

 Abu al-Ward's unification of the Qaysi and Yamani tribal groups, who were traditional rivals, together with Abu Muhammad's cultivated image as a messianic Islamic figure, represented a powerful combination but the revolt was suppressed relatively quickly.
 After Abu al-Ward's forces defeated Abbasid troops near Qinnasrin, the Abbasid army intercepted his army in the vicinity of Homs.
 Abu al-Ward was killed along with 500 of his kinsmen and Qaysi soldiers.
 The Abbasids proceeded to defeat the rebels at Palmyra and Abu Muhammad fled Syria.